asylumfunk/xbmc-script.dvdmanager/readme.txt

 	I realize that it's pretty raw right now...
 I'm working on it.

 Use:
-	- Edit the "dvds.txt" file such that each line contains a separate video title.
 	- From the main XBMC menu, select "Scripts".
 	- From the Scripts menu, select "DvdManager".
+	- When prompted, select the batch file that contains the list of DVDs
+		Note: the file should contain a list of the movies to be added, each on a separate line
 	- That's it!
-	- Heads up: there is no error handling yet, so watch out ;-)
+	- Heads up: only minimal error handling so far, so watch out ;-)

 What does it do?
 	- The script saves a dummy video file, impersonating the actual movie, using the title provided.